 Now, this feature isn't entirely new, I'll admit.
 Apple introduced it in watchOS 3 for Apple Watch in 2016.
 To access emergency services, an Apple Watch user would use their side button to trigger the call — but there was a catch.
 The user's iPhone had to be nearby, or the Watch had to be connected to a trusted Wi-Fi network with Wi-Fi Calling enabled.
 Plus, you know, not everyone has an Apple Watch.

 So adding Emergency SOS to the iPhone just makes sense.
-Apple actually teased this emergency feature in some of the iOS 10 betas.
-However, Apple eventually dropped support for it except for in India, which has been testing the service ever since.
-With iOS 11, Emergency SOS is back, and available to everyone in the US.
+Apple actually teased this emergency feature in some of the iOS 10 betas but eventually dropped support for it except for in India.
+However, it's now available for everybody in the US with the public version of iOS 11, so keep reading to see how to use and customize it.

 If you'd like Emergency SOS activated on your iPhone, you don't actually have to do anything because it's already enabled.
 However, it won't automatically call emergency services after pressing the sleep/wake (aka power) button five times in a row.
 If you want to change that, head to your Settings, then tap "Emergency SOS."
 This menu looks almost identical to the one available in the Apple Watch app.